Collins v. Yellen: Background

 As the case progressed, the Supreme Court heard Seila Law LLC v.
 Consumer Financial Protection Bureau.
 In this case, the structure of the Consumer Financial Protection Bureau (CFPB) was called into question.
-Like FHFB, the CFPB was formed by legislation passed by Congress, and specified that it was to be overseen by a single Director that can only be removed from office "for cause" and did not give the option for the President to remove the person "at will".
+Like FHFA, the CFPB was formed by legislation passed by Congress, and specified that it was to be overseen by a single Director that can only be removed from office "for cause" and did not give the option for the President to remove the person "at will".
 The Supreme Court agreed that this structure was unconstitutional as it violated the separation of powers between the executive and legislative branches.
 The Supreme Court ruled that the Director position of CFPB must be also removable by will, but otherwise did not challenge the function of the CFPB since they had found its purpose to be severable from the implementation of the Director position.

 Seila Law progressed through lower courts at the same time as Collins.
 Seila Law had been heard in the Ninth Circuit, which had ruled that the structure of the CFPB was constitutional.
 Collins was heard in the Fifth Circuit, which ruled both on its initial three-judge panel and at an en banc hearing that the FHFB was unconstitutional.

 Both sides of Collins petitioned to the Supreme Court in 2019 to hear the case; the shareholders sought to resolve the split in the Circuit Courts as well as to question whether any decisions – including the profit taking decision 2012 – made under the unconstitutional structure should be reversed, while the government challenged the Fifth Circuit's ruling.
-Following the ruling in Seila Law issued in June 2020, the Supreme Court certified the case.
+Following the ruling in Seila Law issued in June 2020, the Supreme Court agreed to hear the case.

 Supreme Court

 Oral hearings for the case were held on December 9, 2020.

 The Supreme Court issued its decision on June 23, 2021.
 It ruled on two areas which affirmed, reversed, and vacated the Fifth Circuit's decision in parts and remanded the case for further review.
 On the subject of the constitutionality of the FHFA director, the Court ruled 7–2 to uphold the Fifth Circuit's decision that, as with Seila Law and the CFPB, the inability for the President to terminate the director of FHFA beyond "for cause" was unconstitutional.
-Related to the standing of the Fannie Mae and Freddie Mac shareholders, the Court was unanimous in that the FHFA's actions in taking over the GSEs was outlined by congressional authority in the Recovery Act of 2008, along with an "anti-injunction clause" and thus the lower courts should not have allowed their case to proceed.
+Related to the standing of the Fannie Mae and Freddie Mac shareholders, the Court was unanimous in that the FHFA's actions in taking over the GSEs was outlined by congressional authority in the Recovery Act of 2008, along with an "anti-injunction clause," and, thus, the lower courts should not have allowed their case to proceed.

 Justice Samuel Alito wrote the majority opinion to which all Justices had joined in full or in part.
 Justices Clarence Thomas, Neil Gorsuch, and Elena Kagan wrote concurring opinions.
-Justice Sonia Sotomayor wrote a concurrent in part and dissension in part, related to the FHFA directorship, joined by Justice Stephen Breyer.
+Justice Sonia Sotomayor wrote an opinion concurring in part and dissenting in part, related to the FHFA directorship, joined by Justice Stephen Breyer.